Housing

 Operating hours: 7 days a week, 24 hours a day.

-Free Services Provided: While staying in the program, clients will be supported through intensive case management, stay in a private room, and receive two meals per day.
+Free Services Provided: While staying in the program, clients will be supported through intensive case management, stay in a semi-private room, and receive 3 meals per day.

 Additional Information: